Ficool

 "That works in my favour"

-Zero, spoke up again mid chew this time.
+Zero spoke up again, mid-chew this time.
 "Can you explain another thing?" with rice flying out of his mouth.

 "Sure, what's on your mind?"
 Augustus asked.

-"What's the deal with the, soul qualities?"
+"What's the deal with soul quality?"

 Augustus nodded and began explaining the soul system.

-"Zero listened intently, finishing his meal.
-He grabbed the tea and drank it all in one gulp. "mmm...Hot,' he muttered."
+Zero listened intently, finishing his meal.
+He grabbed the tea and drank it all in one gulp. "mmm...Hot," he said, sticking his tongue out.

-"The food was great thanks Augustus!" he then *burps*
+"The food was great, thanks Augustus!" he then *burps*

 .

-"OH sorry" he apologised
+"OH sorry," he apologised

 "Next is the Stable Soul potential, C Rank.
-These are average individuals with a decent life expectancy on the battle field and training potential.
+These are average individuals with a decent life expectancy on the battlefield and training potential.
 Most adventurers, knights, and regular mages would fall into this category."

 Zero's interest piqued further.
 "So... how does my soul rank?"